Glossary

 Atomistic,CoarseGrain. - Topology

-Atomistic's bond graph, computed by the molrs Rust kernels.get_topo()returns a newAtomisticwith angles/dihedrals perceived from the bonds;get_topo_neighbors()/get_topo_distances()answer k-hop graph queries.
+Atomistic's bond graph by the Rust kernels.get_topo()perceives angles/dihedrals in place and returns the sameAtomistic(use.copy().get_topo(...)when you need an independent graph);get_topo_neighbors()/get_topo_distances()answer k-hop graph queries.
 There is no standalone topology class.
 See Atomistic and Topology. - Block

 - A columnar table mapping string keys to NumPy arrays.
 All columns share the same row count.
 Used inside